kentkr/kentkr.github.io/_posts/2022-04-15-Cycling-Analytics.md

 all_rides_avgs.to_csv('/Users/kylekent/Desktop/research/CS_misc/GitHub/strava_project/all_rides_avgs2.csv.gz', index = False, compression = 'gzip')
 ```

-# Plotting interactive data with plotly
+# Plotting GPS data with plotly

-Despite my desire to learn interactive plotting with python, my love for
-ggplot and its simple conversion to plotly forced my hand to using r for
+Originally I planned to show interactive plots of a GPS heatmap for all my rides.
+Sadly, the files are too large for github pages.
+Instead the non-interactive heat maps are given below.
+If you'd like to see the interactive html files I am happy to share them with you.

-this section.
-First, the files from all my rides and the aggregate file
+To display the GPS data, the files from all my rides and the aggregate file
-were loaded into the r.
+were loaded into the r and plotted with ggplot.
 I forgot to convert a few of the units from
 metric to imperial and a few variables needed to be added to work with
 plotly.
 My choice of data formatting is to use data.tables because of
 its syntax and efficiency with large datasets.